 If you already have an office and your lease is expiring, you may want to consider most if not all the information above.
 Bear in mind, it is imperative that you review all the details of your current lease.
 Both renewal and termination options typically need to be exercised well in advance of your lease’s expiration date.

-Here at OfficePlace, we offer Private Individual Offices, Private Office Suites, Day Office options, Virtual Office options along with a variety of meeting rooms. if you are interested in our available offices, call today 860-419-5900 or take a peek at www.officeplace.com
+Here at OfficePlace, we offer Private Individual Offices, Private Office Suites, Day Office options, and Virtual Office options, along with a variety of meeting room set-ups.
+If you are interested in our available offices, call today 860-419-5900 or take a peek at www.officeplace.com

 Written by Kate Fuechsel